The Context (TV programme)

-After having been off air for six months following Kay's departure, the programme was relaunched in January 2022 as Context, later changed to The Context.
-It is now presented by Christian Fraser alone, and like its predecessor, it airs at 21:00 GMT Monday to Thursday on the BBC News Channel and BBC World News.
+The Context, also styled as The Context with Christian Fraser, is a live current affairs programme that airs Monday to Friday on the international and UK feeds of the BBC News channels from 20:00 GMT till 22:00 GMT.

+The programme aims to provide a discussion about international news with interviews of select guests and BBC News correspondents from around the world.

+The Context is the BBC's flagship panel programme focusing on politics and government, with a particular focus on UK and US view.

 History

 The programme debuted in 2017 as 100 Days and aired daily to document the first one hundred days of US president Donald Trump in administration.
 After the first 100 days of President Trump's presidency passed, the programme continued; it was briefly called 100 Days+ before it was launched in September 2017 as Beyond 100 Days in the same timeslot Monday to Thursday right after Focus on Africa and BBC News at Six.
 Beyond 100 Days was originally an edition of World News Today.
+It was jointly hosted live by Katty Kay from Washington, D.C., and Christian Fraser from London.
+It focused on the current US Administration, global politics, Brexit and news from around the world, with attempted punches of irreverent wit and fun.

+The show was presented from various locations during this time such as Brussels (during European Council meetings), BBC News Singapore (for a week during the 2018 North Korea–United States summit).
+The show was also presented, for a week in May 2018, from London and Windsor by Kay and Fraser respectively, during the wedding of Prince Harry and Meghan Markle.

 The programme also aired on other networks.
 It premiered on 2 January 2018 on PBS stations in the United States.
 It appears that it had been cancelled on PBS after the introduction of an hour long Amanpour & Company programme debuted the week of 10 September 2018.
 It also aired on BBC Four.

 In late August to December 2019, Kay moved to Senegal with her family to write her latest book.
 Michelle Fleury was the main stand-in Washington anchor during this period.